WICG/display-locking/explainer.md

 ##### Element.getDisplayLock()

-With display locking, each of the `Element` objects has a new function, `getDisplayLock()` which returns a DisplayLockContext reprsenting the display lock.
-The rest of the display locking function happens by interacting with this object.
+With display locking, each of the `Element` objects has a new function, `getDisplayLock()` which returns a DisplayLockContext representing the display lock.
+The rest of the display locking functionality happens by interacting with this object.
 The DisplayLockContext is bound to the element from which it was retrieved, meaning that operations on the object will affect the source element.